thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

 A **migration** is a file that contains SQL commands that are used to recreate the tables in a database on demand.
 In a `migration.sql` file, type out the `CREATE TABLE movies` SQL command from above.
-Then, add a `DROP TABLE` command at the top of the file so you repeatedly execute the commands.
+Then, add a `DROP TABLE` command at the top of the file so you can repeatedly execute the commands.
 Using the PostgreSQL documentation, figure how to prevent the `DROP TABLE` command from generating an error if the table doesn't exist.

-To migrate the `movie_junkies_dev` database, run the following command.
+To migrate the `movie_junkies_dev` database, run the following command from your shell.

 ```shell
 psql movie_junkies_dev -f migration.sql